 Paramount Freight: Working for Drivers

 Paramount Freight Systems, like other carriers, utilize software to make sure that all miles and fuel calculations are accurate.
-This safeguards both the Owner Operator and the carrier.
+This safeguards both the Owner Operators and Lease Purchasers and the carrier.
 PFS reviews each tax filing every quarter to insure that every gallon and each mile is correctly reported.
-We work hard to prevent any of our Owner Operators from being overcharged.
+We work hard to prevent any of our Owner Operators and Lease Purchasers from being overcharged.

 Our fleet managers are always auditing fuel usage looking for ways to make our drivers more efficient.
 Sometimes this is done by suggesting a different fueling schedule.
 This prevents large liabilities or excessive refunds each quarter by keeping money in our drivers pockets.
-Our team is ready to help any owner operator find efficient ways to purchase fuel on the road.
+Our team is ready to help any Owner Operators and Lease Purchasers find efficient ways to purchase fuel on the road.
 Contact us here if we can help!
-For more owner operator tips on the road, follow us on Twitter and Like us on Facebook.
+For more Owner Operators and Lease Purchasers tips on the road, follow us on Twitter and Like us on Facebook.

 Did you enjoy this post?
 Share it!